giuliop/AlgoPlonk/README.md

 The typical workflow is the following:
 1. Define and compile a plonk based zk circuit with [gnark](https://github.com/Consensys/gnark) using the [trusted setup](#trusted-setup) provided by AlgoPlonk
 2. Automatically generate a python Algorand Smart Contract with AlgoPlonk from your compiled circuit
-3. Compile the python code into the teal files to create the contract with algokit and the puyapy compiler
+3. Compile the python code into the teal files to create the contract with [algokit](https://github.com/algorandfoundation/algokit-cli) and the puyapy compiler
-4. Generate proofs and witnesses for your circuit with gnark
+4. Generate proofs and witnesses for your circuit with [gnark](https://github.com/Consensys/gnark)
 5. Export proofs and witnesses with AlgoPlonk and generate the method calls to the smart contract verifier to verify them

-#### Supported curves
+### Supported curves

 AlgoPlonk supports the curves for which the AVM offers elliptic curve operations: bn254 and bls12-381.

 A bn254 verifier consumes ~145,000 opcode budget, a bls12-381 verifier ~185,000.

-Note that at the moment AlgoPlonk doe not support custom gates.
+Note that at the moment AlgoPlonk does not support custom gates.

-#### Trusted Setup
+### Trusted Setup

 AlgoPlonk provides an out of the box trusted setup for bls12-381 verifiers using the [Ethereum KZG Ceremony](https://github.com/ethereum/kzg-ceremony), which saw over 140,000 participants in an open, decentralized, robustly audited ceremony.
 This trusted setup can support circuits with up to 2^15 (32,768) gates.

-Check the `doc.go` file in the setup package for more details and how to audit the provided setup.
+Check the [`doc.go`](https://github.com/giuliop/AlgoPlonk/blob/main/setup/doc.go) file in the setup package for more details.

 For bn254 verifiers no trusted setup is provided out of the box at the moment.

 For both bn254 and bls12-381 AlgoPlonk provides a test-only setup for circuits of any number of gates.
 This is of course NOT SUITABLE FOR PRODUCTION.

-#### How to use AlgoPlonk
+### How to use AlgoPlonk

-The `examples` folder contains some examples of how to use AlgoPlonk that you can run with `go run main.go` in each example subfolder.
+The [`examples`](https://github.com/giuliop/AlgoPlonk/tree/main/examples) folder contains some examples of how to use AlgoPlonk that you can run with `go run main.go` in each example subfolder.

-Let's follow here the one in `examples/basic`, with some added commentary (but we'll be omitting error checking for brevity, check the full example for that).
+Let's follow here the one in [`examples/basic`](https://github.com/giuliop/AlgoPlonk/tree/main/examples/basic), with some added commentary (but we'll be omitting error checking for brevity, check the full example for that).

 After the mandatory imports...
 ```